koleshkos/Web-Dev-on-the-Python/README.md

-# Web-Dev-on-the-Python
+# Python Web development
-I create siteы on the Python
+I create sites on the Python